 Lei Hulu Suite (Deluxe 1-bedroom Suite).
 Located on the resort’s 16th floor in the Waianae Tower, the one-bedroom Lei Hulu Vice Presidential Suite offers a stunning Hawaiian-style contemporary look.
 With 1528 square feet sleeping up to five people, extra touches include integrated lighting controls, wood flooring throughout the entry, living, and dining areas, and a somewhat feminine ocean theme (the Hawaiians believe that the ocean possesses feminine qualities).
-The living area contains an oversized sleeper chair covered in buttercream and chocolate hued leather, leather topped coffee table, queen sleeper sofa in royal blue and moss green with a honu (turtle) motif, and occasional chair.
+The living area contains an oversized sleeper chair covered in buttercream and chocolate-hued leather, leather topped coffee table, a pale blue queen sleeper sofa, and an occasional chair.
 One entire wall consists of a sumptuous wood entertainment center with a 42” flat-panel TV and Blu-ray DVD player.
 The full bath adjoining the living area has a single, above-counter sink and a shower sparkling with blue glass tile.
 A credenza partially divides the living area from the dining room and its eight-person table.
 Above it all, is a dramatic curved ceiling with recessed lighting.
 Near the dining area is a service kitchen that includes a full-size refrigerator, dishwasher, sink, and microwave.
 It features a pass-through bar with two bar stools and separate catering access.
 A balcony runs the length of the suite with pool and partial ocean views.

 The aquatically themed Italian mosaic tile in the suite’s dramatic bath is exquisite.
 It dominates the floor as well as the wet area’s whirlpool tub and steam shower with its body jets and rain showerhead.
 The bathroom features dual sinks set within a white marble vanity, an additional bureau, vanity table, and separate commode area with a Toto Washlet.